AhadjonAlimov/Twitter-clone-home/README.md

 To run this project follow next steps:

 1. `npm install`
-2. You need configure your own sanity tokens api keys etc...
+2. You need configure your own sanity tokens api keys in .env.local file.
 3. `npm run dev`